johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.21 Advanced Weather Briefs and Preflight Planning.md

 - Procurement and analysis of aeronautical weather reports and forecasts, including recognition of critical weather situations and estimating visibility while in flight

 ### Required Homework
-- [ ] Call 1800-wxbrief and get a brief over the phone
 - [ ] Draft personal minimums

 ### Recommended Homework